sabeechen/hassio-google-drive-backup/README.md

 You could automate anything off of this binary sensor.
 The add-on also exposes a sensor `snapshot_backup.state` that exposes the details of each snapshot.
 I'm working on a custom lovelace component to expose that information.

+### Can I permanently save a snapshot so it doesn't get cleaned up?
+The Add-on will only ever look at snapshots in the folder in Google Drive it created.
+If you move the snapshots anywhere else in Google Drive, they will be ignored.
+Just don't move them back in accidentally since they'll get "cleaned up" like any old snapshot after a while :)

 ### I already have something that backs up my snapshots.
 Can I just use this to trigger new ones?
 Yes, though I'll point out that Google Gives you a lot of free storage, 15GB at the time of this writing, and their infrastructure is a lot more resiliant than any of your hard drives.
 If you set the configuration option:
 `"max_snapshots_in_google_drive": 0`